sushrit7/FullStack--Job-Portal/README.md

 ## Screenshots

 ![Dashboard](screenshots/dashboard.png)
-*Sample screenshot of the user dashboard.*
+*Sample screenshot of the homepage.*

 ![Job Listing](screenshots/job-listing.png)
 *Example of a job listing.*

 _For more screenshots, please check the [Screenshots](/screenshots) directory._

-## Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to SANOKAAM, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code according to the terms of the license.

 ---

 Feel free to explore SANOKAAM - A JobPortal and contribute to its development.
-If you have any questions or encounter issues, please open a GitHub issue, and we'll be happy to assist you.
+If you have any questions or encounter issues, please open a GitHub issue, and I'll be happy to assist you.
 Enjoy using SANOKAAM!